6. Turbulence with synthetic diagnostics workflows

 mpirun -np=<number_of_processors> <path_to_esel> -I <input_file_name>

-Here <number_of_processors> is the number of processors to run the code and must be a power of 2, <path_to_esel> is the path to the compiled HESEL code conventionally located in C-HESEL/bin/esel.marconi.A3 for a MARCONI install, and <input_file_name> is the name of the input file described in HESEL input.
+is the path to the compiled HESEL code conventionally located in C-HESEL/bin/esel.marconi.A3 for a MARCONI install, and <input_file_name>

 6.1.1.5.
 HESEL output